Luke Norris (footballer)

-Luke Michael Norris (born 3 June 1993) is an English professional footballer who plays as a forward for club Boreham Wood.
+Luke Michael Norris (born 3 June 1993) is an English professional footballer who plays as a forward for club Wealdstone, on loan from Boreham Wood.

 Having played in the youth academies at Luton Town, Hitchin Town and Brentford, Norris made his debut in the Brentford first team in April 2011 and signed his first professional contract with the club later that month.
 He made five first-team appearances during his four years at Brentford, during which he spent time on loan at three clubs; Boreham Wood, Northampton Town and Dagenham & Redbridge.
 He signed for League One club Gillingham in July 2014 and spent two years there, scoring 15 goals in 79 appearances.

 Norris signed for Swindon Town for an undisclosed fee in August 2016, making 80 appearances and scoring 20 goals in his two seasons there.
 He transferred to League Two club Colchester United in June 2018, joining the club for an undisclosed fee.
 After 23 goals in 96 appearances over two and a half years at Colchester, Norris joined his hometown club Stevenage in January 2021, where he scored 37 times in 122 appearances, helping the club earn promotion during the 2022–23 League Two season.
 He joined Tranmere Rovers on a one-year contract in June 2023.